Bipolar Disorder

 Symptoms of bipolar disorder

-Bipolar disorder can involve a broad range of symptoms, and not everyone experiences every symptom.
+Bipolar disorder symptoms have a broad range, and not everyone experiences every symptom.
 Some of the most common ones include:

-• Episodes of depression: All people diagnosed with bipolar disorder have experienced episodes of clinical major depression.
+• Depressive episodes: All people diagnosed with bipolar disorder have experienced episodes of clinical severe depression.

-• Episodes of mania: Mania can include variety of symptoms including feeling incredibly happy and excited; feeling so full of energy that you might not need to sleep or eat; impulsive and/or dangerous behavior; and being unable to rest.
+• Manic or Hypomanic episodes: There are a variety of manic symptoms including feeling incredibly happy and excited; feeling so full of energy that you might not need to sleep or eat; impulsive and/or dangerous behavior; and being unable to rest.
 People with Bipolar II Disorder (see below) experience a milder form of these symptoms known as hypomania.

 • Frequent or extreme mood changes: You might find that your mood changes very quickly or from one extreme to the other.